svbl/picomrade/README.md

 # Known Bugs

 The following list contains known bugs and some details.
-If you have a fix, please open a feature request.
+If you know a fix for one of these or found another bug, please [open an issue](https://github.com/svbl/picomrade/issues).

 - USB sync is slow (buffering): Copy from Pi to Host is fine, other way round is slow and buffered, so files don't appear until buffer is synced.
 For pulling files from the Pi it is fine, for pushing files to the Pi, better use sftp/scp.